On the performance of two-sided MPI, MPI-3 RMA and SHMEM in a Lagrangian particle cluster algorithm: Parallel performance analysis

-\subsection{Example: Rayleigh-Taylor instability}
+\subsubsection{Example: Rayleigh-Taylor instability}

-In this benchmark we test the nearest neighbour cluster algorithm based on a real physical application, the Rayleigh-Taylor instability \citep{Rayleigh1882, Taylor1950}, where we use exactly the same setup as in \citep{Frey2023}, but a grid resolution consisting of $512^3$ grid cells.
+In this benchmark we test the nearest neighbour cluster algorithm based on a real physical application, the Rayleigh-Taylor instability \citep{Rayleigh1882, Taylor1950}, where we use exactly the same setup as in \citep{Frey2023}, but with grid resolution consisting of $64^3$, $128^3$ and $256^3$ grid cells.
 The flow is triggered by an unstably stratified buoyancy profile that features a horizontal perturbation which causes the flow to overturn.
 In order to assess the parallel scalability we choose two stages of the flow that exhibit different workload distributions.
 At early times the flow is inhomogeneous with respect to the occurrence of very small parcels resulting in an imbalanced workload during the cluster algorithm, visible in the right panel of \cref{fig:rt-subcomm}.
-The cluster algorithm is first invoked (the first parcels need merging) around time $t \approx 2.76$ with 508 out of 4,096 MPI ranks corresponding to approximately 12.4\%.
+The cluster algorithm is first invoked (the first parcels need merging) around time $t \approx 2.8$ with less than 20\% of processes.
+Note, we used 384, 512 and 768 processes to run the simulations with $64^3$, $128^3$ and $512$ grid cells.

 At late times the flow is turbulent and the workload is homogeneously distributed.
-A cross-section with zoomed windows through the mid-plane $y = 0$ with the intersected ellipses at a late time, i.e. $t = 6$, is shown in \cref{fig:rt_cross}.

-The total number of parcels in the simulation lies between $10^9$ and $2\cdot 10^9$, but the fraction of small parcels remains below 8\% throughout the simulated time, as shown in the right and centre panel of \cref{fig:rt-subcomm}.
-In \cref{fig:rt-merger} we report the cumulative sum of $n$-way mergers in the left panel and the total number of mergers in the right panel.
-As expected 2-way mergers represent the majority of clusters with about 98.7\%, yet there are clusters involving up to 7 parcels.
+As shown in the left panel of \cref{fig:rt-subcomm}, the total number of parcels in the simulation lies between $2\cdot 10^6$ and $2.24\cdot 10^8$ depending on the problem size.
+The fraction of small parcels (cf.\ the centre panel of \cref{fig:rt-subcomm}) remains always below 12\% throughout the simulated time.
+In \cref{fig:rt-merger} we report the cumulative sum of $n$-way mergers in the left panel and the total number of mergers in the right panel for the simulation with $256^3$ grid cells.
+As expected, 2-way mergers represent the majority of clusters with about 96\%, yet there are clusters involving up to 7 parcels.

-For both stages of the simulation, we generated ten parcel configurations of subsequent time steps starting at either $t = 3$ or $t = 6$.
-In a bespoke benchmarking program we then iterate over the parcel configurations ten times and execute the cluster algorithm.
-The scaling result of the imbalanced setup for 256 to 16,384 cores is shown in \cref{fig:rt-imbalanced}.

-Again, note that the reported timings are an average of the slowest MPI rank over 10 independent runs.
-The left panel shows the speedup and the right panel the parallel strong scaling efficiency.
-The efficiency drastically decreases and is already below 70\% for 1,024 cores.
-The dominating factor in the graph resolution (green line) step is the MPI barrier synchronisation (orange line).
-At late times where the workload is more homogeneously distributed, the cluster algorithm exhibits a much better parallel scalability with a parallel efficiency drop of 60\% at 16,384 cores as shown in \cref{fig:rt-balanced}.